drhelius/Gearboy/README.md

 ## Contributors

-Thank you to all the people who have already contributed to Gearboy.
+Thank you to all the people who have already contributed to Gearboy!

 [![Contributors](https://contrib.rocks/image?repo=drhelius/gearboy)]("https://github.com/drhelius/gearboy/graphs/contributors)